PaddlePaddle/PaddleHub/modules/image/object_detection/ssd_vgg16_512_coco2017/README_en.md

 - ### Module Introduction

-  - Single Shot MultiBox Detector (SSD) 是一种单阶段的目标检测器.与两阶段的检测方法不同，单阶段目标检测并不进行区域推荐，而是直接从特征图回归出目标的边界框和分类概率.SSD 运用了这种单阶段检测的思想，并且对其进行改进：在不同尺度的特征图上检测对应尺度的目标.该PaddleHub Module的基网络为VGG16模型，在Pascal数据集上预训练得到，目前仅支持预测.
+  - Single Shot MultiBox Detector (SSD) is a one-stage detector.
+Different from two-stage detector, SSD frames object detection as a re- gression problem to spatially separated bounding boxes and associated class probabilities.
+This module is based on VGG16, trained on COCO2017 dataset, and can be used for object detection.

 ## II.Installation